-We are investigating an overdraft fees lawsuit over whether Umpqua Bank is charging overdraft or insufficient-funds fees in an unlawful manner.
+We are pursuing an overdraft fees lawsuit investigation over whether Umpqua Bank is charging overdraft or insufficient-funds fees in an unlawful manner.

 Charged overdrafts by Umpqua?

 You may be owed reimbursement.
 Contact us for a free consultation.

 According to its fee schedule, Umpqua Bank charges at least 3 different types of fees if the account is overdrawn:

 - insufficient funds or “NSF” fee ($35)